NetApp-StorageGRID/StorageGRID-PowerShell-Module/StorageGRID-Webscale-Tutorial.md

 ## Experimental Accounting of disk usage per tenant and bucket

-The following script expects that the S3-Client PowerShell Module is installed and that a connection to a server was established via `Connect-SgwServer`.
+The following script expects that the S3-Client PowerShell Module is installed and that a connection to a server was established via `Connect-SgwServer` and the minimum API Version was set to 1 with `Update-SgwConfigManagement -MinApiVersion 1`.

 ```powershell
 $Accounts = Get-SgwAccounts -Capabilities s3